Tukyo/Profectio/README.md

 King Snapi was created as a proxy for Deaus, the first profectio.
 Deaus had no way to interact with what had been created, doomed to an eternally distant void that was indeterminately close, yet also boundlessly distant from Cirra.
 King Snapi possessed a small essence of Deaus, enough to guide the figureheads through the vast reaches of space, to the place that would be called home, Cirra.
 01000100

 When the Figureheads and King Snapi descended to the newly formed land, there was a moment of reprise, before the Bulla Benne was created and life flowed endlessly.
-For this creation to come into fruition, a sacrafice was needed.
-This was the sole purpose of King Snapi, and why all Ciraelians have but a fraction of King Snapi's essence awithin.
-The version of the King that rules from the Throne of Corrus is but a shell of the descended King Snapi.
+For this creation to come into fruition, a sacrifice was needed.
+This was the sole purpose of King Snapi, and why all Ciraelians have but a fraction of King Snapi's essence within.
+The version of the King that rules from the Throne of Corrus is but a shell of the descended King Snapi, only a small glimmer of light still hosted within.
 Thankfully, the Figureheads are still intact and reside in proximity to the throne.
 01010011

 Unfortunately, the sacrifice made by the King, created yet another mess, one less coherent than the last.
 King Snapi's mess was unbeknownst to all which would exist, indeed, since it did not yet exist.
 01110011